Fair to middling

 As you gather your Fruit, separate the fairest and biggest from the middling.

-These farming terms travelled to America with the early Scottish and English settlers.
-Like sailors who, when they needed finer designations of direction than North, East South and West, came up with South-west, North-east etc., farmers needed a name for 'not quite fair but better than average' and they opted for 'fair to middling'.
-The earliest uses of the expression all come from the USA, as does this example from an 1829 edition of John Stuart Skinner's farming journal The American Farmer:
+Like sailors who, when they needed finer designations of direction than North, East, South and West, came up with South-west, North-east etc., farmers needed a name for 'not quite fair but better than average' and they opted for 'fair to middling'.
+The earliest use of the expression 'fair to middling' that I can find is in the Britannia Press, October 1822:

 Farmers didn't stop there and came up with other intermediate grades, like 'good fair'.
 Needing finer and finer classifications of quality, they again followed the sailors' lead and copied their 'North-north-east' style.
 In 1873, Beeton's Dictionary of Commerce described a delivery of cotton as: